layline-io/layline-doc/docs/02-concept/02-wf-config/03-deployment.md

 ![](.deployment-images/2021-11-04-12-02-24.png "Creating a Engine Configuration Asset (Workflow Deployment)")

 - **Tag (1)**<br/>
   The "_**Tag**_" is how we identify the Deployment on the Cluster, once it has been deployed.
 A Cluster can hold many different Deployments.
 One of which can be active at any time.
 Tag names must be unique throughout a Cluster.
-In the example we rely on a macro (_${build:timestamp}_) to automatically append the timestamp to the tag.<br/>
+In the example we rely on a macro (_$\{build:timestamp\}_) to automatically append the timestamp to the tag.<br/>

-:::caution
+:::warning
 Trying to deploy a Deployment to a Cluster with a tag which the Cluster already knows (duplicate), will lead to an error.
 :::